 International-ization

-For full honors, the Honors Program requires students to learn foreign languages and also encourages them to volunteer and study abroad.
-The Honors Program works with academic departments to create special study abroad opportunities and our national council organize semesters abroad for honors students nationwide.
+For an Honors designation, the Honors Program requires students to learn a language other than English and also encourages them to volunteer and study abroad.
+The Honors Program works with academic departments to create special study abroad opportunities and our national council organize semesters abroad for Honors students nationwide.

 Research at NMU